OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:21

-The number of those who ate was about five thousand men, besides women and children.
+Those who ate were about five thousand men, in addition to women and children.

 ---

 ## Matthew 14:22

-Immediately Jesus made the disciples get into the boat and go on ahead of Him to the other side, while He dismissed the crowd.
+Immediately Jesus instructed the disciples to get into the boat and go on ahead of Him to the other side, while He dismissed the crowd.

 ## Matthew 14:23